kapok-lang/kapok/doc/syntax.md

   Map destructing is conceptully identical to sequential destructing, except that it works only for maps.

 TODO add more details for destructing.

+Please notice that set is not supported in destructing.

 ### Block expression